renves/b3quant/docs/PUBLISHING.md

 1. PyPI → Account Settings → API tokens
 2. Click "Add API token"
-3. Name: `aletheia-github-actions`
+3. Name: `b3quant-github-actions`
-4. Scope: `Entire account` (or specific to aletheia after the first upload)
+4. Scope: `Entire account` (or specific to b3quant after the first upload)
 5. Copy the token (starts with `pypi-`)

 ### 4. Add the Token to GitHub